kevinmatthes/contributing/CONTRIBUTING.md

 files, at first.
 Hence, comments which belong to the text are introduced using `%` characters at the beginning of the comment.

-If a comment belongs to the Markdown file, such as license information or file purpose, they shall be marked as such using the Markdown syntax.
+If a comment belongs to the Markdown file, such as license information or the file's purpose, they shall be marked as such using the Markdown syntax.

 Comments for meta data blocks must always follow the conventions of the according language.
 This is, if YAML is used, comments need to be introduced